 As we look to the future, there are a number of areas that immediately distinguish the ATCA and Mopra from other radio facilities.
 For example, Mopra will remain the only large millimetre single dish in the southern hemisphere at 3 and 7 mm and an invaluable complement to the ALMA interferometer for star formation and molecular interstellar medium studies.
-ATCA remains the only interferometer in the world that offers a frequency coverage spanning 1 to 105 GHz, making it very powerful for studies of spectral energy distributions (SEDs).
+ATCA remains the only telescope in the world that offers a frequency coverage spanning 1 to 105 GHz, making it very powerful to use for studies of spectral energy distributions (SEDs).
 In the 7 and 12 mm bands, the ATCA will be the only Southern complement to the higher frequency ALMA.
-The compact configurations of the ATCA will continue to differentiate it from many other facilities, including the EVLA2 and possibly ASKAP.
-Array configurations of 750 m or less currently account for 65% of all time requests, while ~75% of millimetre requests are for configurations less than 350m in extent.
-HI mapping, which currently accounts for ~50% of scheduled time depending on season, focuses on array configurations less than 750m.
-Given the high brightness sensitivity of the ATCA's compact configurations, for diffuse mapping of extended areas the ATCA will likely remain one of the fastest mapping interferometers.3 At mid-frequencies (2.4 - 12 GHz), the ATCA will be the only Southern hemisphere
+The compact configurations of the ATCA will continue to differentiate it from many other facilities, including the EVLA and possibly ASKAP.
+Array configurations of 750 m or less currently account for 65% of all time requests, while \sim 75% of millimetre requests are for configurations less than 350m in extent.
+HI mapping, which currently accounts for \sim 50% of scheduled time depending on season, focuses on array configurations less than 750m.
+Given the high brightness sensitivity of the ATCA's compact configurations, for diffuse mapping of extended areas the ATCA will likely remain one of the fastest mapping interferometers.
+At mid-frequencies (2.4 - 12 GHz), the ATCA will be the only Southern hemisphere interferometer until MeerKAT or possibly SKA Phase-I come online.
+Although the EVLA will be clearly superior to the ATCA in high-resolution, sensitivity-limited experiments at the mid-frequencies that are not hemisphere specific, the hemispheric advantage and compact configurations may be critical to some experiments.